-We offer allergy testing and treatment at our Old Farm, Tosh and Overlake locations.
+We offer allergy testing and treatment.
 These include:

 - RAST (blood test) for food allergens